Can Cherry Shrimps Live Without A Filter?

 matten filter

 I love matten filters for my shrimp tank.
-I think they are simply the best for a shrimp only tank.
+I think they are simply the best for a shrimp-only tank.
 The mechanism is extremely simple.
-The great thing about matter filters is, it has a very large surface area.
+The great thing about matter filters is that they have a very large surface area.

-The large square sheet of sponge is great for accumulating food particles, growing beneficial bacterial colony and micro-organism.
+The large square sheet of sponge is great for accumulating food particles and growing beneficial bacterial colonies and micro-organisms.
 Shrimps love to feed on this micro-organism.

-And lastly, matten filters are extremely cheap compared to a Hang on Back or sponge filter.
-If you are just starting out with shrimps, I’ll absolutely recommend you to try out matten filters.
+Lastly, matten filters are extremely cheap compared to a hang-on-back or sponge filter.
+If you are just starting out with shrimps, I’ll absolutely recommend you try out matten filters.

-However, matten filters are rare and you can’t find them on many fish stores.
-Fortunately, FlipAquatics sell top-notch quality matten filters according to various tank sizes.
-They are the ones to go if you want professional-grade Matten Filter for your shrimps!
+However, matten filters are rare, and you can’t find them in many fish stores.
+Fortunately, FlipAquatics sells top-notch quality matten filters according to various tank sizes.
+They are the ones to go if you want a professional-grade Matten Filter for your shrimps!

 Sponge Filters